Sung-Huan/ANNOgesic/docs/source/installation.rst

     $ docker pull silasysh/annogesic

-Althernatively, you can build the image via Dockerfile.
+Alternatively, you can build the image via Dockerfile.
 Please Download the `Dockerfile <https://github.com/Sung-Huan/ANNOgesic>`_ from our Git repository.
 Then switch to the folder which Dockerfile are located.
 For the following commands, please refer to `here <https://github.com/Sung-Huan/ANNOgesic/blob/master/docs/source/docker.rst>`_.